Table of Contents

 Dental Deep Cleaning (Scaling and root planing)

 Dental Deep cleaning also known as Scaling and root planing is the instrumentation of the crown and root surfaces of the teeth to remove plaque and calculus from these surfaces.
 This is different from a regular teeth cleaning in that it is therapeutic in nature not prophylactic.
 The Dentist would only prescribe this service if you have periodontal disease.
 Periodontal disease is a “quiet” disease.
 Frequently, there is no pain,and patients are often surprised to learn that extensive damage can occur without them ever feeling pain or discomfort.

-Why are deep cleaning recommended at all, are they even necessary?
+Why is deep cleaning recommended at all, is it necessary?

 We all have a plethora of bacteria in our mouths.
 Those bacteria mix with other substances to form sticky plaque on teeth, which is mostly banished by regular brushing and flossing.